 People with hearing loss may find access to faith in the Christian tradition of silence, too.

-Most Deaf Christians see not hearing as a gift from God because they were given with a special language of their own in sign language.
+Most Deaf Christians don’t see hearing as a gift from God because they were given a special language of their own in sign language.

 It’s not about what you pray or even how you pray.
 Prayer can be defined as talking to God, but it is much more than that.
 A prayer is an act of worship that glorifies God and reinforces our need for Him.
 Through living a life of prayer, we communicate with the very source of and purpose for our existence.